 The mount can be used vertically or horizontally – because the head so easily adjusts.

 How the Sizing Works

-The UltraClamp mount comes in three sizes: 1.5, 2.5, and 4 inch.
-I bought the 2.5 inch for its versatility.
+The UltraClamp mount comes in three sizes: 1.5, 2.5, and 4 inches.
+I bought the 2.5-inch model for its versatility.

 My 2.5″ mount will clamp to anything from 1″ to 2.5″ in thickness.
 The actual opening is just over 2.75″, but the inside of the clamp reduces the clamp-able space to 2.5″.

 Not only is this mount stable (it locks like gator jaws) it is also really small.
 While it doesn’t look tiny, it folds down to 4 inches square.

 I love that I can put my GoPro in one jacket pocket and the mount in the other.
 I don’t have to carry a gear bag or a tripod.